jeremyglebe/AspectsOfEternity-Wiki/primer.md

 dateCreated: 2023-05-25T15:23:54.845Z
 ---

-Welcome to Elysys!
+Welcome to Eden!
 An exciting world where advanced technology meets arcane arts, where humans and human-adjacent races coexist, where corporations strive for dominance, and where ancient ruins wait to be explored.

 # **A Place to Call Home**